BerkayYildirimUA/DS_Project/README.md

     1. [x] Calc hash of receiving name
     2. [x] Set the prev and next node based on the receiving node.
     3. [x] Response to the multicast node.
-  6. [x] Node that casts the multicast, recieves a message from the naming server containing the amount of nodes.
+  6. [x] Node that casts the multicast, recieves a message from the naming remoteNode containing the amount of nodes.
     1. [x] Wait an x amount of time before closing the readPort (and some retries)
     2. [x] Check the amount of available nodes and set the prev and next node accordingly